microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/Student/Challenge-00.md

 2. A Synapse Environment including a SQL Dedicated Pool is created and configured.

-3. Key Vault is setup and configured.
+3. Key Vault is setup and configured and all users can see the secrets in the Key Vault.

 4. Establish a Linked Service in Azure Synapse Analytics that can connect to the Azure SQL Databases using Key Vault based secrets.